 “We are so very proud to have been part of Rudy’s life for the past 30 years and know that future generations will benefit from his wisdom and generous spirit,” said Kathy McGlauflin, PLT Director and a friend of Rudy and his family for many years.
 “We will miss Rudy immensely but will continue his legacy through our work with PLT.”

 Rudy was committed to teaching young people “how to think, not what to think” about complex environmental issues.
 In the early 1970s, Rudy brought together educators, conservationists, industry, and government agencies responsible for natural resources in 13 states, to found the Western Regional Environmental Education Council.
 The Council started Project Learning Tree, an innovative program that teaches young people about the environment by getting them to think about their role and relationship with the environment.
-WREEC (now the nationwide Council on Environmental Education) and the American Forest Institute (now the American Forest Foundation, former PLT’s sponsor) joined forces soon after.
+WREEC (now the nationwide Council on Environmental Education) and the American Forest Institute (now the American Forest Foundation) joined forces soon after.
+(Editor’s Update: In 2017, the Sustainable Forestry Initiative became the new home of PLT.)
 PLT was so effective it inspired the formation of other environmental education programs based on the PLT model, including Project WILD in 1983 and Project WET in 1992.

 Rudy’s vision, energy, and insistence on objectivity and excellence were key factors in ensuring that PLT was created in a way that, as he put it, worked at the “9 o-clock Monday morning” level—in other words, that teachers could easily use the curriculum on a regular basis with their students.
 The literally thousands of PLT workshops and hundreds of thousands of well-thumbed PLT guides in circulation over the past 30 years are testament to the success of his goal.